Management Consulting

 • Learning outcome

-• three models as a tool to help the client in handling their problems.
+• Three models as a tool to help the client to solve their problems.

 • Teaching

 Three teaching hours per week.
-The teaching is divided into two activities; lectures including guest lectures from consulting firms - and groups working on their written semester paper (exam) under teacher supervision.
+The teaching is divided into two activities; lectures including guest lectures from consulting firms - and groups working to internalize theory and their written semester paper (exam) under supervision.
 This course emphasizes a student-oriented teaching methodology integrating teaching and written semester paper.
-Groups work on their written semester paper during the course.

 • Required prerequisites